 TGaz Editor: Change the paragraph in 11.22.6.1.2 P107L14-18 and P108L1-4 as follows

 In Non-TB ranging measurement exchange the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
 During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurement exchange.
-Because of conflict arising due to other activities, ISTA may not start measurement at start of availability window while the RSTA waits for the start of measurement phase.
-Dotted region in Figure 11-35a indicates that the non-TB measurement exchange phase may not start at the beginning of the time window since the ISTA may have been active on another channel.
+Because of conflict arising due to other activities, it happens that the ISTA does not start measurement at start of availability window while the RSTA waits for the start of measurement phase.
+Dotted region in Figure 11-35a indicates that the non-TB measurement exchange phase does not always start at the beginning of the time window since the ISTA may have been active on another channel.

 References: